daniel-lee-tech/docker-basics-1/DEMO.md

     * `-p <HOST_PORT>:<CONTAINER_PORT>` publishes a port on the host machine to the container.
 Allows communications between the host machine and container on a specific port.
 * `docker container kill <CONTAINER_IDENTIFIER>` kills a docker container by specifying name or ID for a container.
 * `docker container restart <CONTAINER_IDENTIFIER>` runs a stopped docker container.
+* `docker container attach <CONTAINER_IDENTIFIER>` attaches terminal to a container running in the background
 * `docker commit <CONTAINER_IDENTIFIER> <NEW_IMAGE_NAME>` saves the state of a container as a new image.
 * `docker images` list docker images on your host machine.
 * `docker build <PATH_TO_DOCKERFILE>` builds an image using a Dockerfile as a template.